 While we didn't think this bag was as warm as other 25° models, we did feel it sported a fairly thermally efficient cut, but it wasn't so tight that we couldn't add layers to extend this bag's range.
 Our testers also appreciated the thin but effective draft collar.

 The Igneo weighs in at a very respectable 1 lb 10 oz, which is lighter-than-average for its temperature rating (among overall options on the market).

 When you compare the Igneo to other bags in its price range, it is a pretty clear cut winner.
-The Igneo is over a pound lighter than the Kelty Cosmic Down (2 lbs 13 oz), or The North Face Cat's Meow (2 lbs 11 oz) and weighs the same as the Western Mountaineering UltraLite; however, the UltraLite is still noticeably warmer.
+The Igneo is over a pound lighter than the Kelty Cosmic Down (2 lbs 13 oz), half of a pound lighter than the The North Face Cat's Meow (2 lbs 5 oz), and the same as the Western Mountaineering UltraLite; however, the UltraLite is still noticeably warmer.
 The 700 fill-power down Igneo uses mid-range quality of down, but features a light, down proof, high-quality shell fabric that feels nice against our skin.

 At 1 lbs 10 oz, the Igneo is certainly lighter than average and is FAR lighter than most other bags in its price range.
 It is even within 4-5 ounces of the lightest models in our review, which are often at least $130-$200 more expensive.

 This contender packs down smaller than average and offers one of the better-packed sizes among 25F bags in our review.
 However, it doesn't pack down quite as small as its closest competitor, the Western Mountaineering Ultralite, Marmot Phase 20, or the Sea to Summit Spark III.
 It does, however, pack down much smaller than bags that aren't quite as warm, like the Mountain Hardwear Hyperlamina Spark 35 or the Kelty Cosmic Down 20.